Belle Starr (1941 film): Plot

 At the end of the Civil War, Belle Shirley is reunited with her brother Ed and intends to continue the fight for the South, of which she is a part.
 She defends Sam Starr, a rebel who won't defend himself against Major Grail, a Yankee and friend of her brother's from before the war, who wants to find Belle's love again.
 Ed invites him to dinner at their rich estate, but that's when Sam Starr turns up, having heard what Belle has to say about him.
 She's not averse to talking to him.
 A horse thief who has had dealings with Belle in the past warns the army and Captain Starr has to leave but is wounded.
 His loyal lieutenant, Blue Dock, takes him back to Belle, who tries to do everything she can to protect him with the arrival of the Major.
 But the Major not only arrests the rebel, but also Ed, before burning down Belle's house.

 Mad with rage, she wants revenge and to lead the fight in the South, so she joins the rebels.
 She organises the escape of the captain and her brother, who prefers to return to the city, while his sister joins Sam Starr's ranks for good.
 Together they set out to reconquer Missouri, driving out the northerners before marrying and becoming the leaders of the rebellion, with a price on their heads.

-One day, the Coole brothers, renowned assassins, join their ranks.
+One day, the Cole brothers, renowned assassins, join their ranks.
 The captain goes on an expedition with them without Belle.
 When her husband has not yet returned, Belle is visited by her brother, who warns her of the actions of these expeditions, which rob and kill at the instigation of the new recruits, who mercilessly slaughter him without his sister noticing.
 In her grief she learns from her husband that he has done this kind of thing, and when she offers to take him to Texas he refuses, wanting to carry out one last mission to kidnap a governor.
 Seeing their differences, she gives him back his ring and flees.
 She intends to turn herself in and, to protect him, denounce him to the northerners, but she learns from her nurse that this is a trap for the captain.
-Belle runs to warn him, telling her nurse that she will always love him despite what he has done, but is shot in her tracks by the horse thief who wants to reward her.
-The captain turns back, believing that it was blue dock who fired the shot to warn him.
+Belle runs to warn him, telling her nurse that she will always love him despite what he has done, but is shot in her tracks by the horse thief who wants the reward.
+The captain turns back, believing that it was Blue Duck who fired the shot to warn him.
 In front of the assassin, he denies that the body is that of his wife so that the thief doesn't get the money, and the Major lets him do it, saddened by the death of the woman he has always loved.
 The captain places her ring on her finger before hearing slaves say that she is a legend and that she is not dead, like a fox.